kotiacash/electrum-kotia/README.md

 $ ./run_electrum
 ```

-You can also install Electrum-LTC on your system, by running this command:
+You can also install Electrum-KOT on your system, by running this command:
 ```
 $ sudo apt-get install python3-setuptools python3-pip
 $ python3 -m pip install --user .